 Raj has a broad background and interest in applying the principles of clinical pharmacokinetics to challenging pre-clinical and clinical scenarios in the context of medicines optimisation.
 As a pharmacokineticist and practicing pharmacist, he has a singular vision of developing tools and approaches which provide clear end-user/clinical benefits.
-This approach has driven successes in developing research tools to predict oral drug absorption and central nervous system drug biodistribution in addition to medicines optimisation for a range of disease conditions (e.g. tropical disease, cardiovascular disease, drug abuse).
+This approach has driven successes in developing research tools to predict oral drug absorption and central nervous system drug biodistribution in addition to medicines optimisation for a range of disease conditions (e.g. mental health, tropical diseases, cardiovascular disease, drug abuse) and patient groups (paediatrics, geriatrics and pregnancy).

 University of Manchester: PhD, Pharmacology, Molecular Biology and Pharmacokinetics 2005